 Skip to Content

 School lunches are the bane of many a parent’s life.
-Here’s how to get your kids to pack their own lunches so you don’t have to, including lessons I’ve learned from doing this with my own kids.
+It is time consuming, stressful, and monotonous.
+But there is hope!
+Here are my favorite tips on how to get your kids to pack their own lunches so you don’t have to, including lessons I’ve learned from doing this with my own kids.

 Packed Food